Paskul/GenerativeAgentsSLU/README.md

 # GenerativeAgents

-## before running, you must ensure an OPENAI_API_KEY is set in a .env file in your cloned directory
+## before running, you must ensure an OPENAI_API_KEY is set in a .env file in your cloned directory, AND custom font is installed

 Current required commands for package installs:
 ```